rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

      ps -p <PID1,PID2,...>
     ```

-    Replace "<PID1,PID2,...>" with the actual process IDs obtained from step 1.
+    Replace "<PID1,PID2,...>" with the process IDs obtained from step 1.

-3. Use the `pgrep` command to identify any processes with a specific name, e.g., "cron."
+3. Use the `pgrep` command to identify processes with a specific name, e.g., "cron."

     ```bash
     pgrep cron